 A very narrow canyon.
 If you are not claustrophobic, you can even enter.
 Good footwear is needed.

-Attractions at the limit of the Peninsula Snaefellsnes
+3 Attractions Inland of the Peninsula of Snaefellsnes

 Inland, at the limit of the Snaefellsnes Peninsula are 2 sites not to be missed right on the Ring Road.

 Need a break from driving around?
-Have a look at those activities you could enjoy to see Iceland in a different way:
+Have a look at those activities you could enjoy seeing Iceland in a different way:

 At Stykkisholmur, you can board a 3h boat tour around the islands of North of the peninsula.

-You can see interesting basalt columns, maybe spot aniamls.
+You can see interesting basalt columns, maybe spot animals.

 Enjoy the wonder of the glacier without the physical difficulty.
 Exhilarating!